NMFS-RADFish/radfish/docs/building-your-application/patterns/apiservice.md

 ### **Additional Information**

-- The **`processQueryParameters`** and **`setHeaders`** functions are utility functions used internally by **`RadfishAPIService`** to process query parameters and set request headers, respectively.
+- The **`processQueryParameters`** and **`setHeaders`** functions are utility functions used internally by **`RADFishAPIService`** to process query parameters and set request headers, respectively.
-- Ensure that the access token provided to **`RadfishAPIService`** is valid and has the necessary permissions for the requests being made.
+- Ensure that the access token provided to **`RADFishAPIService`** is valid and has the necessary permissions for the requests being made.

-By using **`RadfishAPIService`**, developers can streamline API interactions, making their code more readable and maintainable while handling various aspects of HTTP communication in a centralized manner.
+By using **`RADFishAPIService`**, developers can streamline API interactions, making their code more readable and maintainable while handling various aspects of HTTP communication in a centralized manner.

 ---